wout/rosetta/README.md

 # => "User name"
 ```

-Optionally, you can also call `to_s` or use the struct with string
+Optionally, you can call `to_s` or use the struct with string
 interpolation:

 ```cr